Maeyy23/Maeyy23/README.md

-- 👋 Hi, I’m Mabel @Maeyy23
+- 👋 Hi, I’m Mabel
 - 👀 I’m interested in learning, growing, networking and personal development..
-- 🌱 I am a Data Scientist (Python and Machine learning models) and a Power BI semi-expert
+- 🌱 I am a Backend Developer...
-- 💞️ I’m looking to collaborate on Data science and other stuff
 - 📫 You can reach me via email at msmabel23@gmail.com.
 I would love to hear from you.

 <!---